MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

  * [Program participants](Team-adopt-plan.md#program-participants)

 > [!Note]
 > If you are a manager of a small team interested in running this program, focus on the program manager and program participants roles.
-However, it’s a good idea to inform your manager or an executive sponsor of your admirable effort to help your team build heathier collaboration habits.
+However, it’s a good idea to inform your manager or an executive sponsor of your admirable effort to help your team build healthier collaboration habits.

 ### Executive sponsor